 Renegotiate Nap Schedules

-Be very careful about shifting schedules.
+Moore suggests parents should be very careful about shifting schedules.
 It could throw things off even more.
-That said, your kid should probably not be napping for 4 hours before their bedtime.
+That said, a kid should probably not be napping for 4 hours before their bedtime.
+“Avoid sleep past 3:30 if their bedtime is around 7 or 8 pm,” Moore says.
 Also, naps should be anywhere between 45 minutes to an hour and a half long.
 Any longer could throw them off.

 Adjust Sleep Associations